The Butterfly in Goaltending

 The butterfly.

 This one word is responsible for everything in goaltending past the early 2000s.
 And we do mean, everything.
-From the goalie training methods to goalie gear designs and the game as we know it today.
+From the goalie training methods to goalie gear designs and the game as we know it today, the butterfly position is as critical to the position of goalie as anything that exists.
+99% or more of saves in the NHL are made while in the butterfly position.

 If you’re completely new to goaltending, we posted the video below on our Instagram (@goaliecoaches).
 The goalie in this video, former Nashville Predators goalie Kasimir Kaskisuo, is demonstrating the butterfly save technique as well as sliding in the butterfly.